svub/nunya/_SETUP.md

 **Quick Start** with section: [_QUICKSTART.md](./_QUICKSTART.md), otherwise if that doesn't work:

 **Start Here** with section [Setup Secret](#setup-secret") and follow the instructions from there.
+  * TODO - Update this to mention how to configure and use ./scripts/run.sh like how the QUICKSTART file does it

 Help judges and other developers understand the project.